-School guidance programs are a major component of the West Shore School District's commitment in meeting student needs and supporting the instructional process.
 Guidance services are available to all students as a part of their general educational experience and are tailored, whenever possible and appropriate, for students with special needs or who are considered exceptional.
-The West Shore School District Counseling Plan is aligned with the standards established by the American School Counselor Association.
+The District's Counseling Plan is aligned with the standards established by the American School Counselor Association.
 The standards clearly identify the services as follows:

 1. Individual counseling in a confidential setting.